picosonic/js13k-2022/devdiary/diary.md

 -----------
 Added detection of level completion, to then progress to the next level.
 Or if you get to the end of all the levels go back to the intro screen.

 Re-entering the intro screen caused an issue where the title and bees were displayed but not the bunny.
 It turned out that it depends where the level was scrolled to when the intro screen was entered.
-The default when the into is entered for the first time is 0,0 but when entering at the end of the last level would leave the offsets as they were during gameplay.
+The default when the intro is entered for the first time is 0,0 but when entering at the end of the last level would leave the offsets as they were during gameplay.
 It took a lot of headscratching to realise this.

 Made some changes to the timeline library.
 You can now tell if the timeline has finished.
 Callback timelines will get called at 0% rather than only after the next frame.